Category Archives: Serbian/Yugoslav Royals

 Milan, Natalija, and their son Alexander circa 1880; Credit – Wikipedia

-In 1889, Milan suddenly abdicated the throne without any apparent reason and his twelve-year-old son Alexander became king.
+In 1889, Milan suddenly abdicated the throne without apparent reason and his twelve-year-old son Alexander became king.
 Milan lived in Paris, France until 1897 when he returned to Serbia.
 He became Commander-in-Chief of the Army, which he completely reformed and modernized.

 Milan in his later years; Credit – Wikipedia